juantascon/dupmail/README.md

 # dupmail

-dupmail is a simple, small, lightweight, tool that finds duplicate emails.
+dupmail is a modern, simple, small, lightweight, tool that finds duplicate emails.

+## modern

+Over the years I've accumulated tons of emails in English, Spanish and Korean. dupmail was built to support internationalized headers such as: =?iso-8859-1?q?p=F6stal?= and utf-8 encoded headers such as: pöstal.
+If your emails are not utf-8 I highly recommend migrating with the any2utf8.sh tool found inside this repo.

+dupmail won't be backward compatible with python2.

 ## simple